samisbakedham/finn/doc/tor_inbound_feature.md

 # Configuration

-Once tor is installed and in your path, the configuration of your node can be done by modifying the mwc-wallet.toml file.
+Once tor is installed and in your path, the configuration of your node can be done by modifying the finn-wallet.toml file.
 You can generate a sample toml file with the following command:

 ```
-# mwc server config
+# finn server config
 ```

 This command will create the default toml file in your current working directory.
-It will be called mwc-server.toml.
+It will be called finn-server.toml.

 This toml file will have the following tor configuration settings:
 ```